dustindoucette/Movie-Trailer-Rating-Program/README.md

 4. Enter your user ID and press `Begin Testing`.

+5. Adjust the slider to select which Movie Trailer Block to use for the current session, then press `Continue`.

-5. Select `Start Trailer` to begin viewing the next trailer (a VLC window will pop-up and play the trailer).
+6. Select `Start Trailer` to begin viewing the next trailer (a VLC window will pop-up and play the trailer).

-6. After the movie trailer has finished, close the video application and press `Continue` on the program window.
+7. After the movie trailer has finished, close the video application and press `Continue` on the program window.

-7. Adjust the slider to reflect how much you liked the trailer (scale of -5 to +5), then press `Continue`.
+8. Adjust the slider to reflect how much you liked the trailer (scale of -5 to +5), then press `Continue`.

-8. Select all of the relevant boxes (if the movie trailer had funny, scary and/or sexy content), then press `Next`.
+9. Select all of the relevant boxes (if the movie trailer had funny, scary and/or sexy content), then press `Next`.

-9. Adjust the sliders to reflect your ratings (scale of 1-10), then press `Next`.
+10. Adjust the sliders to reflect your ratings (scale of 1-10), then press `Next`.

-10. Select all of the relevant frame sections which contain the specified content.
+11. Select all of the relevant frame sections which contain the specified content.

      **E.g.** If you want to select a scene from frame 10 to 20, first drag the slider to frame 10 and select `Begin Selection`.
 Then drag the slider to frame 20 and select `End Selection`.
 This will add that frame selection to a box below.
 If you made a mistake, simply click the selection and press `Remove Selection`.
 Once all frame sections are selected, press `Finished`.

      **Note:** You will be given a new window for each box you selected in step 8 (if no boxes were selected, skip to step 11).

-11. Select all of the relevant movie trailer frames which encompass the important scenes (the text will display "your favourite scene(s)" if you chose a number between 0 and +5 [inclusive] in step 7).
+12. Select all of the relevant movie trailer frames which encompass the important scenes (the text will display "your favourite scene(s)" if you chose a number between 0 and +5 [inclusive] in step 7).
 Press `Finished`.

-12. If there are more movie trailers to be reviewed, the name of the next movie trailer will be displayed.
+13. If there are more movie trailers to be reviewed, the name of the next movie trailer will be displayed.
 Press `Start Trailer`.
 This will bring the user back to step 6.

-13. If there are no more movie trailers to be reviewed, a thank you message is displayed, and you can now close the window (terminating the program).
+14. If there are no more movie trailers to be reviewed, a thank you message is displayed, and you can now close the window (terminating the program).

 ## Program Considerations